AlexSuleap/angular-tree-widget/README.md

 - set the `image` property if you want to use a custom image.
 - set the ` disabled` property on `true` if you want to disable the node selection.
+- set the ` expanded` property on `false` if you want the node to be collapsed.
 - updating the tree is done by updating the model.
 - `options` - add the options attribute to the tree tag ```html<tree nodes='treeNodes' options='options'>```:
 	- `multipleSelect` on `true`: allows the user to select multiple nodes; default value `false`.